 Isopropyl Alcohol Dehydration

 Isopropyl alcohol (C3H8O or CH3CHOHCH3 or (CH3)2CHOH) dissolves a wide range of non-polar compounds.
 In addition, it evaporates quickly, leaving nearly zero oil traces compared to ethanol.
-Also, compared to alternative solvents, it is relatively non-toxic.
+Compared to other solvents, IPA is also relatively non-toxic.
 Thus, it is widely used as a solvent and as a cleaning fluid, especially for dissolving oils.

-However, isopropyl alcohol dehydration via molecular sieve has proven an effective means of drying IPA beyond the azeotrope.
+However, isopropyl alcohol dehydration via molecular sieves has proven an effective means of drying IPA beyond the azeotrope.

 Wintek designs and builds Isopropyl Alcohol Dehydration (IPA) MSDUs (both Liquid Phase and Gas Phase) depending upon the incoming water concentration and outgoing dryness requirements.